MattMiss/ai-ttrpg-campaign-maker/README.md

 - Generate full campaigns from story beats and genre
 - Add, edit, or remove sessions and NPCs with natural language
-- Automatically update summaries and continuity
+- Automatically update session summaries and NPCs when needed
 - Includes support for BBEGs (Big Bad Evil Guys/Gals)
 - Local storage saves progress between sessions
+- Download campaigns as a text file
 - Clean React UI with modals for edits

 <br>